-You can you still apply for Adsense and get approved with minimal traffic but you must have the intention of growing it in order for it to pay off.
+You can still apply for Adsense and get approved with minimal traffic but you must have the intention of growing in order for your efforts to pay off.

 I would also advise you not to rely totally on Google Adsense for your income.
 Firstly, because you should never put all of your eggs in one basket.
 And secondly, because there are other ways for you to monetize your blog that have the potential to make you a lot more money.
 Think of Adsense as just the cherry on the cake.

 On the 5th January 2017, I purchased a domain and hosting for LittleRozMoments.com (which I later changed to RoseannaSunley.com).
 On the 18th January 2017, I was approved for Google Adsense – just 14 days later.
 (I know that is actually 13 days later, but I included both the 5th and the 18th because I was working on the website on both days.)